wired8/node-arecord/README.md

 ALSA stands for Advanced Linux Sound Architecture.
 It is a suite of hardware drivers, libraries and utilities which provide audio and MIDI functionality for the Linux operating system.

-arecord is a simple native ALSA wav player.
+arecord is a simple native ALSA wav recorder.

 Installation
 -----------